2010 Gaza Freedom Flotilla: Ties with groups marked as terror organizations

 In June 2010 U.S. Assistant Secretary of State P. J. Crowley told reporters Wednesday: "'We know that IHH representatives have met with senior Hamas officials in Turkey, Syria and Gaza over the past three years,'" and "'That is obviously of great concern to us.'"

+IHH has been investigated for its ties the Muslim Brotherhood, Hamas, and Al-Qaeda since at least 2008.
+Germany even banned İHH’s German wing on July 12, 2010, stating that the group had direct links to Hamas, and provided it with material support.

-The AP was quoted on msnbc The Turkish Islamic charity behind a flotilla of aid ships that was raided by Israeli forces on its way to Gaza had ties to terrorism networks, including a 1999 al-Qaida plot to bomb Los Angeles International Airport, France's former top anti-terrorism judge said Wednesday.
+The AP was quoted on MSNBC: "The Turkish Islamic charity behind a flotilla of aid ships that was raided by Israeli forces on its way to Gaza had ties to terrorism networks, including a 1999 Al-Qaeda plot to bomb Los Angeles International Airport, France's former top anti-terrorism judge said Wednesday."

-In June 2012 it was reported that the IHH director Fehmi Bülent Yıldırım is reportedly being investigated by Turkish authorities for allegedly creating a financial partnership with al-Qaeda.
+In June 2012, it was reported that the IHH director Fehmi Bülent Yıldırım was reportedly being investigated by Turkish authorities for allegedly creating a financial partnership with Al-Qaeda.

 Motives

 According to an early IDF press release, the ship carried 75 mercenaries with links to al-Qaeda and other terror organizations, who carried $10,000 apiece on their persons.
 The claim was never substantiated and was later withdrawn.
 Israel has said that the group boarded separately in a different city and went on deck under different procedures.
 The Turkish Customs officials and the İHH denied the allegations.

 The impending arrival of the fleet was known to Israel government, military intelligence and press.
 Israel said that the flotilla was violating international law, but one of the flotilla's organizers, Greta Berlin, stated that "[w]e have the right to sail from international waters into the waters of Gaza".
 Israel informed the fleet that it would be redirected to the port of Ashdod and the cargo would be transferred to Gaza after undergoing a security inspection.
 Foreigners would be deported or, if they did not willingly agree to be deported, detained.

-The flotilla organisers rejected Israel's demand, as it did not believe that Israel would transfer the cargo to Gaza, and said that, "This mission is not about delivering humanitarian supplies, it's about breaking Israel's siege on 1.5 million Palestinians...
+The flotilla organisers rejected Israel's demand, as it did not believe that Israel would transfer the cargo to Gaza, and said: "This mission is not about delivering humanitarian supplies, it's about breaking Israel's siege on 1.5 million Palestinians [...]
 We want to raise international awareness about the prison-like closure of Gaza and pressure the international community to review its sanctions policy and end its support for continued Israeli occupation."